Skip to main content

 Pitigliano–Sorano–Sovana circuit: Three dramatic cliff-top towns in the Tuscan Maremma, connected by quiet roads through Etruscan archaeological sites.
 45 km circuit, 700m climbing.
 Accessible from Grosseto by train.

 This area is 2h30 from Florence by train or car — too far for a day trip unless you’re based in southern Tuscany.
+It’s better suited to visitors basing part of their trip in the Maremma or combining it with a stay near Grosseto rather than attempting it from a Florence hotel.

 Best seasons for cycling